 Lasionycta mutilata (Smith, 1898)

-Lasionycta mutilata is a common medium-sized (FW length 16 - 18 mm) noctuid moth with silver gray forewings with subtle green to yellow scales in the fold and a pattern of black and pale gray lines and spots that flies in high-elevation conifer forests.
+Lasionycta mutilata is a common, medium-sized (FW length 16 - 18 mm), noctuid moth that flies in high-elevation conifer forests.
+It has silver-gray forewings with subtle green to yellow scales in the fold and a pattern of black and pale gray lines and spots.
 The forewing is slightly mottled silver-gray to medium blue-gray, slightly darker gray in the median area.
-Light greenish scales in the fold are most evident in fresh specimens.
+Light, greenish scales in the fold are most evident in fresh specimens.
 The lines are double and filled with slightly lighter gray than the ground color.
 The components of the lines near the median area are darkest.
 The antemedial line is slightly irregular.
 The postmedial line is dentate, often with dark and light spots on the veins at the tips of the teeth in the subterminal area.
 A diffuse black median line is usually evident.
 The pale gray subterminal line is sinuous.
 It is preceded by black at the costa and between veins opposite the cell and in the fold and followed by dark gray opposite the cell and in the fold.
 The fringe is checkered with light and dark gray.
 The orbicular and reniform spots are black, large, and filled with uniform light blue-gray scales.
 The orbicular spot is oval and the reniform spot is heart-shaped.
 The posterolateral reniform spot touches the postmedial line.
 The claviform spot is small.
 The hindwing is medium dark gray, darker gray toward the outer margin, with faint diffuse discal spot and postmedial line.
 The head and thorax are hoary silver gray.
 A black triangle is present on the dorsal thorax posterior to the collar.
 The male antenna is weakly biserrate.

 The early stages are unknown.